xw1216/EEG-FM-Bench/README.md

 DATABASE_CACHE_ROOT =
 ```

-2. **Configure your experiment** using YAML files like examples in `assets/conf/example/`, values not assigned will be set according to pydantic model class:
+Step 2: **Configure your experiment** using YAML files like examples in `assets/conf/example/`, values not assigned will be set according to pydantic model class:
 ```yaml
 # Example: assets/conf/example/eegpt/eegpt.yaml
 model: